spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 ## Mediapipe

 Mediapipe is an open source computer vision framework made for pose estimation and object detection.
 It offers several different models including facial detection, hand tracking, and whole body tracking (called holistic).
 My previous attempt at sign languge word identification was not great.
-To improve the model I planned to replace the generic feature extractor model with a mediapipe model that identified the coordinates of anatomical landmarks.
+To improve the model, I planned to replace the generic feature extractor model with a mediapipe model that identified the coordinates of anatomical landmarks.
 I was hoping that the positional coordinates of the fingers and hands would be better than the generic features when fed into my custom word classifier.

 ## Hand tracking

 I had decided to use the mediapipe hand tracking model.
 Here is a link to the website https://google.github.io/mediapipe/solutions/hands.html.
 The page gives an overview of the function of the model and a bit of example code.
 This made it extremely easy to test for myself.
-After downloading the basic test script I recorded the following video.
+After downloading the basic test script, I recorded the following video.
 The code for this test is found in 'pose_estimator_hands.py'

 https://user-images.githubusercontent.com/102377660/192034316-aaabfbe7-3f8e-4183-a863-746e90e1cfba.mov